42-Short/shortinette/rust/subjects/module-01.md

 * `task[i].end_time >= 1`

 What you _may not_ assume is our tester not having a timeout ಠ_ಠ, so **_don't be a brute_**.

+---
+**License Notice:**
+This file contains content licensed under two different terms:
+- The MIT License applies to the original content (see `LICENSES/MIT-rust-subjects.txt`).
+- The Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0 applies to any modifications or additions (see `LICENSES/CC-BY-SA-4.0.txt`).

+When distributing modified versions, you must comply with both the MIT License and the CC BY-SA 4.0.
+For complete details, refer to the main licensing file of Shortinette.
+---